MnBr$_2$ on the graphene on Ir(110) substrate: growth, structure, and super-moir\`e: Results and discussion

 Figure \ref{Fig_growth}(b) presents a scanning tunneling microscopy (STM) overview topograph of the same sample characterized by LEED, revealing two large first-layer MnBr$_{2}$ islands partially overlaid by smaller coalesced second-layer islands on top.
 The islands exhibit a triangular morphology with mostly straight edges, consistent with the C$_{3v}$ symmetry expected for a single layer of MnBr$_{2}$.
 At $V_\mathrm{b} = -2.0$\,V, the apparent height of the first-layer island is measured to be 4.15\,\AA~[see Figure S1 of the supporting information (SI)].
-This value is lower than the expected apparent height of the TMDH on Gr.
-The underlying reason for this discrepancy is discussed in detail in the Apparent Height and Density of States section.
+This value is lower than the expected geometric height of MnBr$_2$ on Gr, since the bulk interlayer spacing of MnBr$_2$ is 6.272\,\AA~\cite{Wollan58}.
+The underlying reason for this discrepancy is discussed in detail in the Section Apparent Height and Density of States.
 The contrast-enhanced insets of the first-layer islands in Figure \ref{Fig_growth}(b) also display different stripe patterns.
-The stripe patterns are the super-moirés of single-layer MnBr$_{2}$ with the underlying substrate, which are discussed in more detail in the Super-moiré section.
-The different orientations and appearances of the two stripe patterns result from the different orientations of the MnBr$_2$ islands.
-They are rotated by $\approx 6^\circ$ with respect to each other and thus have different orientations with respect to the substrate.
+The stripe patterns are the moirés of single-layer MnBr$_{2}$ with the underlying substrate, which are discussed in more detail in the Section Super-Moiré.
+The different orientations and appearances of the two stripe patterns result from the different orientations of the MnBr$_2$ islands consistent with the smeared LEED spots and the faint diffraction ring of MnBr$_2$.
+The islands are rotated by $\approx 6^\circ$ with respect to each other.

 Taking a closer look at Figure \ref{Fig_growth}(b), it is obvious that the first-layer MnBr$_{2}$ islands point in nearly opposite directions, where the triangular tip of the island in the upper part of the image points to the left and that in the lower part points to the right.
 The nearly opposite orientation of the large islands is consistent with the three-fold symmetric MnBr$_2$ growing on six-fold symmetric Gr.
 The fact that the orientations are not exactly opposite is consistent with the azimuthally smeared MnBr$_2$ reflections in the LEED pattern in Figure \ref{Fig_growth}(a).